Tekken 3: Characters

-The arcade version features a total of 21 characters.
-Because the game takes place 20 years after Tekken 2, only six characters from the previous installment return, with the rest being new.
+The arcade version features a total of 22 playable fighters.
+Because the game takes place 20 years after Tekken 2, only seven fighters from the previous installment return, with the rest being new.

 The console version adds two new characters, Dr. Bosconovitch and Gon, and also makes Anna Williams, a palette swap of Nina Williams in the arcade version, into a distinct character with her own moveset, voice clip, and ending.
 There are also several unplayable enemies faced only during the Tekken Force minigame.
 The console version only features 10 characters available by default, with the rest being unlocked by fulfilling various conditions.